youstormorg/Tiwi/README.md

 # What are the available variables?
 Below are listed all the variables available in the data.
 The data is divided into 3 netcdf files for each simulations.
 The filename is above each list.
+The variable names are unfortunately in a form e.g. `STASH_m01s00i012`.
+These names refer to Met Office stash codes.

 umnsaa_pa000.nc